 Some of the links are affiliate links.
 That means when you click and buy, I earn a commission.
 I make no secret this blog earns me money, but you can rest assured I only recommend products I generally like and use.

-This is the theme family I’m using for all my WordPress sites now.
+This is the theme family I’m using for all my WordPress sites.

-The perfect complement to any Genesis theme, and it’s free!
-Add your own custom code to any section of your blog (before/after header, before/after sidebar, before/after footer, etc.) without having to fumble with the theme files and PHP code.
+This is the perfect complement to any Genesis theme, and it’s free!
+Add your own custom edits to any section of your blog (before/after header, before/after sidebar, before/after footer, etc.) without having to fumble with the theme files and ugly code.

-Want to add a banner below your header?
+Want to add text below your header?
 No problemo.
-Just paste your code in the box marked “After Header” and you’re good to go.
+Just add it to the box marked “After Header” and you’re good to go.
 Plugins like this really take away the intimidation that often comes with theme customizations.

 More themes should create plugins like this to make editing WordPress themes much easier.
-Unfortunately you must have a Genesis theme to use it.
+You must have a Genesis theme to use this.

 I was so happy when a subscriber introduced me to this free software.
-You can install WordPress on your Windows computer and design your site on your computer before publishing.
+You can install WordPress on your Windows computer and design your site locally before publishing.
 Nothing like having a local testing platform!

 Watch my video on InstantWP below…